btply/nodeshop/README.md

   * Product page is incomplete
   * Search does not work
   * No method of payment yet

+#Update 21 August '13

+Sorry it's been a while but I've been busy recently looking for a new job.

+I'm creating a google group for anyone who would like to get involved witht he project, this will be a place to discuss features, bugs, suggestions and anything else about the project.

+Here's whats new in 0.0.6:

+  * Auto Login after registered
+  * Added more to the order page
+  * Basics of an admin area
+  * Started product page in admin area
+  * Few other bits that i've forgot

-#Update 28 Jun '13
+#Update 28 June '13

 Tidied up some more code, updated the file structure.
 Added a guest checkout with form validation.
 Coming soon will be the order form with some kind of payment system, probably paypal.

-Started working on an admin area which is coming along, will probably be in the next release.
+Started working on an admin area which is slowly coming along, will probably be in the next release.

 #Update 23 May '13